evilstickman/docs/docs/scenarios/PayPal.md

         }
   ```

-  Then , when the user approves/cancels the Payment ,PayPal the redirect the browser to the page you sent in the server- side action, in this example we used the same page by checking the querystring paymentid value to decide the stage in which we are at.
+  Once the user has accepted or cenceled the payment, PayPal redirects them back to the URL that was provided to the server-side action.
+In this example, we use the same page by checking the query string parameter paymentid.
+This allows the code to detect which stage of the payment process we are at.

   ```javascript
         //check if this is a redirect from PayPal , after the user approves the payment